Padang, West Sumatra, Indonesia Guide

 Day Trips

-Lake Maninjau is a stunning crater lake nestled amidst rolling hills and rice paddies.
-The journey to the lake is an adventure in itself, with a winding road offering breathtaking panoramic views.
-Once there, you can enjoy the tranquility of the lake, take a boat ride, or simply relax and soak in the natural beauty.
+Lake Maninjau is a stunning crater lake nestled in the highlands.
+The journey itself is an adventure, winding through scenic roads with breathtaking views.
+Once there, you can enjoy the tranquility of the lake, swim in its cool waters, or simply relax and soak in the natural beauty.
+The surrounding villages offer a glimpse into local life, and you can sample delicious Minangkabau cuisine at lakeside restaurants.

 Travel Time